 Figure 2: The 3D structure of a tRNA molecule from yeast, showing how the different loops in the primary structure (inset) fold together.
 Image: Yikrazuul/Wikimedia, CC BY-SA 3.0

 Figure 3: Classification of non-coding RNAs as housekeeping or regulatory, with some examples for each category.
 This is not a complete list of known ncRNAs, and new types of ncRNA are still being discovered.
 Image courtesy of Zuzana Koskova

-Instead of the expected uselessness of junk DNA, we understand now that non-coding RNAs are important for various cellular processes.
+RNAs are important for various cellular processes.
 But how do these RNAs fulfil their functions?
 In most cases, ncRNAs must interact with other molecules.
 For example, rRNAs interact with proteins during protein synthesis; however, it seems they can also work with almost any kind of molecule.